opencv/opencv/modules/gpu/doc/image_filtering.rst

     :param src: Source image.  ``CV_8UC1``  and  ``CV_8UC4``  source types are supported.

-    :param dst: Destination image.
-The size and type is the same as  ``src``
+    :param dst: Destination image with the same size and type as  ``src``

     :param op: Type of morphological operation.
 The following types are possible: